-Let’s start with defining psychological testing, which is interchangeably known as a psychological assessment or psychological evaluation.
+Let’s commence by delineating psychological testing, also known interchangeably as psychological assessment or psychological evaluation.

 What is psychological testing and assessment?

-- Interviews – Unstructured or semi-structured conversations with the client, caregivers, teachers, and other individuals familiar with the client.
-Interviews allow observation of social, language, and communication skills.
+- Interviews: Conversations with the client, caregivers, teachers, and other relevant parties.
+These interviews enable the observation of social, language, and communication skills.

-- Informal Assessment Procedures – These adjuncts supply supplementary information to support formal test procedures and may include things such as school records, standardized test scores (SAT/ACT), medical records, informal background questionnaires, and personal documents.
+- Informal Assessment Procedures: Supplementary information sources like school records, standardized test scores, medical records, questionnaires, and personal documents.

 Who can administer psychological testing and assessment?

-Formal psychological testing is conducted by licensed clinical psychologists, typically within one of three specialties:
+Formal psychological testing is conducted by licensed clinical psychologists, typically specializing in one of three areas:

 What are the different types of psychological testing and assessment?